 For all kinds of organizations, whether large multi-national enterprises or small businesses, developing a big data strategy is a difficult and time-consuming exercise.
 In fact, big data projects can take up to 18 months to finish.
 While a few within an organization may be very well aware of what Big Data is and what the possibilities of Big Data are, not everyone else, including the decision-makers, are aware of this.
 Developing a proof of concept (PoC) is a right approach to begin with and develop a business case.
 This can help organizations to answer questions like where to start, departments to be involved, functional areas to be addressed, and what will be the return on the required investment.
 All of these aspects should be involved in your big data business case.

-Buying Business Intelligence (BI) and Analytics solutions has modified dramatically within the past few years with the advent of emerging technologies and the ever increasing sources of data.
+Buying Business Intelligence (BI) and Analytics solutions have modified dramatically within the past few years with the advent of emerging technologies and the ever increasing sources of data.
 Historically, vendors didn’t supply a Proof-Of-Concept (POC) stage throughout the buying process and if a vendor did provide one, it’d typically take months to line up and costed a fortune to launch.

 How to conduct a successful Big Data Proof of Concept–

 - Use your own data– A PoC built on sample data does nothing.
-Lot of vendors try to reduce the number of data sources or the volume of data for a PoC.
+A lot of vendors try to reduce the number of data sources or the volume of data for a PoC.
 However, all organizations have their unique demands and challenges.
 For a PoC to succeed, using own real data is the best way to prepare a business case and chalk the plan ahead.

-- Involve Big Data distribution vendor at the POC conceptualization stage – Cloudera, DataStax, Hortonworks, IBM, MapR, Google – whatever distribution of Hadoop / Big Data you are choosing for the POC, it is a must to involve these companies from conceptualization stage
+- Involve Big Data distribution vendor at the POC conceptualization stage – Cloudera, DataStax, Hortonworks, IBM, MapR, Google – whatever distribution of Hadoop / Big Data you are choosing for the POC, it is a must to involve these companies from the conceptualization stage

 - Proving value– For your POC to succeed in six weeks, you need to translate expectations of success into clear metrics for success by listing qualitative and quantitative measures